-- Drug testing may be required in certain clinical placement situations. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% (scores will be rounded to the nearest whole number) in addition to passing a standardized entrance exam. - Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time. - If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicants can apply to the program again.
-This will be the applicant's fourth and final attempt to pass the HESI exam. - Alternate Students: - Vocational Nursing program applicants are admitted as "Alternate Students" once enrollment capacity has been met. - An applicant can enter and remain in the program as an alternate until the clinical experience begins in the first term.
+- Drug testing may be required in certain clinical placement situations. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% (scores will be rounded to the nearest whole number) in addition to passing a standardized entrance exam.
+The required 70% composite score will be calculated based on the results of four sections including Math, Reading Comprehension, Grammar and Vocabulary & Knowledge. - Applicants will only be required to retake the section/(s) they scored less than 70%.
+The retake must be taken within 60 days of the previous attempt.
+If the retake is not attempted within 60 days of the previous attempt, the applicant will be required to retake all sections of the HESI exam. - Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time. - If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicants can apply to the program